 A Very Assertive and Refreshing Lemonade

 I like to make lemon and limeades with flavored, simple syrup.
 We cook and garden in a hot climate, and we appreciate cold citrus drinks!
 Simple syrup is just equal amounts of granulated sugar and water.
 Boil to dissolve and add flavoring.
-Add ginger for ginger limeade, and tarragon for lemonade.
+Add ginger for ginger limeade and tarragon for lemonade.
 Strain it, and it will keep in the refrigerator in a sealed container for a month of beverages.

 Tarragon Mustard Dressing

 This is very good and can double as a sauce for salmon.
-There are many, this is a satisfying one.
+There are many; this is a satisfying one.
 Tarragon and mustard are a classic combination.

 Tarragon Lemon Dressing